STYLE: Small Ship Luxury Expedition Cruise

 Trip Code: ACQEEP

 Experience the spectacular network of fjords and channels in Chile.
 Discover one of the most incredible fjord systems on Earth as you explore southern Patagonia.
 Cruise near unique tidewater glaciers, discover fascinating wildlife from Magellanic penguins to South American sea lions and elephant seals.
 You will also be some of the first guests to explore the pioneering new vessel, Ultramarine, one of the latest and most advanced polar expedition vessels.

-*Offers are correct at the time of publishing and are available for sale on selected cabins and departure until 03 April 2023 or sold out..
+*Discounts, promotions and dynamic pricing are capacity controlled and may be withdrawn or changed at any time and subject to availability on selected cabins and departure dates.
 Discounts are subject to change, availability will be confirmed at time of booking.
-Only combinable with Shackleton Club Past Passenger offers.
+Some current in market offers may be combinable and Shackleton Club Past Passenger and multi trip discounts may be applied subject to confirmation at the time of booking.
 Prices are subject to change based on currency fluctuations, fuel surcharges, and other external factors.
-No discount applies to any transfer packages, additional activities or pre/post services.
-Excludes Triple and Single Cabins.
-The below prices may also include a 'Pay in full at time of booking' which is a 5-10% early payment bonus.
+No discount applies to any transfer packages, additional activities or pre/post services..
+The advertised prices may also include a 'Pay in full at time of booking' which is a 5-10% early payment bonus.
 Further conditions may apply, contact us for more information.

 You may arrive in Buenos Aires at any time during Day 1 of your itinerary.
 Upon arriving in this splendid city, known for its architecture and rich European heritage, you will independently transfer to your group hotel (pre-expedition hotel night included in mandatory transfer package).